Victoria's On-Farm Internet of Things Trial

-Through the On-Farm IoT Trial, Agriculture Victoria will partner with up to 600 farms across four regions and farm types to trial on-farm IoT technology and evaluate the impact that these technologies can have on farm performance.
+Through the On-Farm IoT Trial, Agriculture Victoria will partner with up to 600 farms to trial on-farm IoT technology and evaluate the impact these technologies can have on farm performance.

-Under the trial, Agriculture Victoria will support the delivery of IoT connectivity to the trial regions and partner with participating farmers to test the impact of IoT on Victorian farms.
+Under the trial, Agriculture Victoria is supporting the delivery of IoT connectivity to the trial regions and partnering with participating farmers to test the impact of IoT on Victorian farms.

 The trial is taking place across four farm types and regions.
 Network connectivity for the trial is expected to cover the local government areas of Wellington for dairy, Buloke for grains, Loddon for sheep, and Greater Shepparton and parts of Moira (Cobram and surrounds) for horticulture.